wp-plugins/docxpresso/readme.txt

 2. **Sample post** - this is just a sample result of a document with charts and formatted text.

 == Changelog ==

+= 1.1 =

+* Improvements in selector specificity to avoid conflicts among styles
+* New added default styles

 = 1.0.1 =